American creates 50 mice in the house and still bathes pets in the kitchen sink - News

 “That’s why I have so many, because I bred them out of temperament, just so I could sell them to other people who love mice,” he says.

-When Michele has visitors, people are often shocked at the number of rodents they encounter, but she says her ‘babies’ captivate them quickly and that each has its own personality, with some being more sociable than others.

-“All my mice have a good temper, so I introduce someone to one of them and usually I win them over, or the rats win them over.”

-The American’s desire is to change people’s stigma about rats, who believe that rodents are dirty and sick animals.
+The American’s desire is to change the negative view that most people have in relation to rats, since they believe that rodents are dirty and sick animals.

 * Intern at R7supervised by Pablo Marques